 Balance transfer credit cards are perfect for consolidating debt, minimizing interest, and saving money when you need to.
 If you have a series of cards that you need to combine into one, a balance transfer card will let you do that at a low cost.
 There are so many of these cards on the market right now, and no two are identical.
 What we have to determine is which ones are right for you.

-Listed below are some of the best balance transfer credit cards 2013 has to offer.
+Listed below are some of the best balance transfer credit cards 2013 has to offer from our partners.
 Note that their terms are subject to change at the provider’s discretion, so recheck the rates before completing your application.
 If you think we’ve missed something on our list, feel free to leave us a comment.

-Discover It – The Discover It Card is the latest in the Discover line.
+Discover It – The Discover it Card is the latest in the Discover line.
 It is mostly known for having a superior rewards program, but it also offers low rates that are ideal for balance transfers.
-You’ll have no interest or balance transfer fees for the first 14 months you own the card, and you will never have to worry about an annual fee.
-The regular APR ranges from 10.99% to 20.99%, and the balance transfer fee is at 3%.
-Bonus: this card has no overlimit fee, no pay-by-phone fee, and no increase in APR after a late payment.
+You’ll pay 0% interest on balance transfer for the first 18 months you own the card, and you will never have to worry about an annual fee.
+The regular APR ranges from 10.99% to 22.99%, and the balance transfer fee is at 3%.
+As a bonus, this card has no over limit fee, no pay-by-phone fee, and no increase in APR after a late payment.
 That’s why it’s one of the best credit cards for balance transfers in 2013.

-Capital One® Platinum Prestige – The Capital One® Platinum line has the most sought-after cards this provider has to offer.
-The Prestige Card is the most difficult one to get, but it is great in the case of balance transfers.
-If you have excellent credit, you could qualify for a card that features no interest or balance transfer fees until March 2015, as well as no annual fee and $0 fraud liability if the card is lost or stolen.
-You even get 24 hour roadside assistance if you ever need it.
+Capital One® Platinum Prestige – The Capital One® Platinum line has the most sought-after cards Capital One has to offer.
+The Platinum Prestige Card may be the most difficult card to get, but it’s great to have in the event of balance transfers or paying down a high-end purchase.
+If you have excellent/good credit, you could qualify for this card that comes with 0% APR on purchases and balance transfers until March 2016, as well as no annual fee.
+You even get 24-hour roadside assistance if you ever need it.

-Citi® Diamond Preferred® Card – The Citi Diamond Preferred Card is offering 0% APR and balance transfer for the first 18 months, making this card quite the contender.
-The APR after the intro period goes up to 11.99% to 21.99%, but you never have to worry about an annual fee.
+Citi® Diamond Preferred® Card – The Citi Diamond Preferred Card is offering 0% APR on purchases and balance transfers for the first 18 months, making this card quite the contender.
+The APR after the intro period goes up to 11.99% to 21.99% variable, but you never have to worry about an annual fee.
 After the 18 month intro period, a balance transfer fee applies with this offer, 3% of each balance transfer; $5 minimum.
-And if you happen to travel, there are plenty of rewards here waiting for you.
+If you happen to travel, there are plenty of rewards through Citi Easy Deals waiting for you.